-Other common name(s): white birch, silver birch; compounds made from the bark include butalin and betulinic acid, also called bet a
+Other common name(s): white birch, silver birch; compounds made from the bark include betulin and betulinic acid, also called bet A

 Scientific/medical name(s): Betula pendula, Betula alba

 White birch is a tree that grows in northern Europe and North America.
 The bark, leaves, and buds from this and related birch trees are used in herbal and folk medicines.
 One of the chemicals that has been isolated from birch bark is called betulin.
 Betulinic acid, which is made from betulin, is being studied as a possible cancer treatment.
 Betulin has also been found in many other plants.

 Birch bark, buds, and leaves are used in folk medicine but have not been studied to find out whether they are safe or effective.
 However, betulinic acid may hold promise as an anticancer agent.
 Some laboratory and animal studies of betulinic acid have reported antitumor activity.
 Additional studies are under way to find out whether it has a role in treating several forms of cancer, including melanoma and certain brain cancers.
 Clinical trials are needed to determine what effect, if any, betulinic acid may have in treating cancer in humans.

 Birch bark or white birch (which contains betulinic acid and other compounds) is used on the skin to treat warts, eczema, and other skin conditions.
 Promoters say that birch tea can be taken internally as a diuretic or a mild sedative and that it can be used as a treatment for rheumatism, gout, and kidney stones.
 The leaves are sometimes used on the scalp to help with hair loss and dandruff.
 Birch tar (an oil distilled from birch bark) is used on the skin for skin irritations and parasites.
 Other claims for birch bark include the treatment of diarrhea, dysentery, and cholera.